About Adam

 “How to avoid civil fraud – a guide for business” was published by the London Chamber of Commerce and Industry in its London Business Matters magazine (May/June 2024; page 44).

-- Advising the applicant in their committal application resulting in the respondent being given a custodial sentence of 3 months, suspended for 12 months, by reason of his various breaches of a freezing order
+- Advising the applicant in their committal application resulting in the respondent being given a custodial sentence.

-- Successfully defending a large Chinese corporate client in relation to a several million-pound property dispute involving an alleged breach of a joint venture agreement
+- Successfully defending a large Chinese corporate client in relation to a several million-pound construction dispute involving an alleged breach of a joint venture agreement.

-- Acting for a famous musician in successfully obtaining a £2.5 million freezing injunction against the Defendant
+- Acting for a HNW client in successfully obtaining a £2.5 million freezing injunction against the Defendant.

-- Advising on the enforcement of an Iraqi judgment debt to the value of 3.2 million in the UK
+- Advising a UHNW client on the enforcement of an Iraqi judgment debt to the value of £3.2 million in the UK.

-- Settling a substantial misrepresentation and account of profits claim on favourable terms for a Saudi client relating to property acquisitions in excess of 20 million
+- Settling on favourable terms a substantial misrepresentation and account of profits claim for a UHNW Saudi client relating to property acquisitions in excess of £20 million.

-- Advising on the merits of obtaining a worldwide freezing injunction relating to a Nigerian oil field dispute involving multiple judgments in various jurisdictions and concerning funds being held in an escrow account
+- Advising on the merits of obtaining a WWFI relating to a Nigerian oil field dispute involving multiple judgments in various jurisdictions and concerning funds being held in an escrow account.

-- Advising on a £200,000 complex contractual Arbitration dispute involving a large London based housing association
+- Winning a £200,000 complex contractual Arbitration dispute involving a large London based housing association.

-- Winning a 4-day TOLATA trial achieving an order for sale and an order for 50% of the proceeds of sale and obtaining an adverse costs order for £25,000 against defendant that was later recovered
+- Winning a 4-day TOLATA trial achieving an order for sale and an order for 50% of the proceeds of sale and obtaining an adverse costs order for £25,000 against defendant.

-- Advising on obtaining a freezing injunction against the defendant’s two UK based assets worth more than 1.7 million and enforcing a Chinese judgment debt to the value of 3 million in the UK
+- Acting for an UHNW client in successfully obtaining a freezing injunction against the defendant’s two UK based assets worth more than £1.7 million after enforcing a Chinese judgment debt to the value of £5 million and securing an order for sale of the defendants UK based property.

 Reported Cases